saldavonschwartz/saldavonschwartz.github.io/_posts/2020-04-16-pathTracer.md

 ### <a class="toc_item" name="1"></a>About

 This is a **work-in-progress** implementation of a path tracer, largely based on Peter Shirley's *Ray Tracing in One Weekend* series of tutorials plus other resources.

-It currently runs on MacOS and is CPU only.
-However the plan is to add CUDA support (perhaps Vulkan and/or Metal too) as well as to continue extending its features.
+The current implementation features diffuse, metallic and dielectric materials and scene partitioning by bounding volume hierarchies.
+The project currently runs on MacOS (CPU-only) plus there's an *in-progress* CUDA implementation for machines with NVIDIA GPUs running on Windows.

 A detailed writeup of the project will follow as I continue developing this project.